xioTechnologies/Fusion/README.md

 ### Initialisation

-Initialisation occurs when the algorithm starts for the first time.
+Initialisation occurs when the algorithm starts for the first time and during angular rate recovery.
 During initialisation, the acceleration and magnetic rejection features are disabled and the gain is ramped down from 10 to the final value over a 3 second period.
-This allows the measurement of orientation to rapidly converges from an arbitrary initial value to the value indicated by the sensors.
-The algorithm outputs should be regarded as unreliable during initialisation.
+This allows the measurement of orientation to rapidly converge from an arbitrary initial value to the value indicated by the sensors.

+### Angular rate recovery

+Angular rates that exceed the gyroscope measurement range cannot be tracked and will trigger an angular rate recovery.
+Angular rate recovery is activated when the angular rate exceeds the 98% of the gyroscope measurement range and equivalent to a reinitialisation of the algorithm.

 ### Acceleration rejection